robenkleene/design-references/houdini/houdini.md

 - right-click "Show Node Information..." is similar to middle-click and hold.

+### Ladder

+The ladder is triggered by clicking and holding the middle mouse button on a parameter.
+While the ladder is visible, dragging to the left or right hovering a particular scale value will increment or decrement that value by the amount.

 ## Tips

 - If an object keeps vanishing, try hitting `a` ("Home on Geometry") on the keyboard.